miarecki/peko/README.md

 ## Final project for Databases course at Universtity of Wrocław 23/24.
-Currently under construction for futher use in bachelor thesis.
+Currently under construction for futher use in bachelor's thesis.

 # PEKO - Personal Encrypted Keep Organizer
 Python application featuring a password-protected encrypted note-taking system with the ability to handle text, images, and sound, utilizing PostgreSQL for data storage and incorporating cryptography.